BenAlheit/vtk-collection-mesher_public/README.md

 Ideally, there would be a final step that splits the final intersecting cells into a combination of hexahedral, tetrahedral, and wedge elements.
 However, the finite element library at hand only supports hexahedral elements.

-The resulting mesh for the geometry displayed above is presented below for increseasing numbers of iterations.
+The resulting mesh for the geometry displayed above is presented below for increasing numbers of iterations.

 ![alt text](https://github.com/BenAlheit/vtk-collection-mesher_public/blob/master/imgs/meshes-together.png?raw=true)